lexermal/se-learning-assistant/README.md

 ## Todo
 - Project cleanup (title, pages, files) in main application
 - Show in navbar all plugins with their actions
-- Strg+Enter should submit flashcard no matter when courser in back text area and set focus on first field.
-Tab makes focus being set to second field when being in first field

 ### Dictionary lookup sidebar
 - Via right click lookup it triggers sidebar